Business

 The Nasdaq 100 fell as much as 2.4 percent before recovering to close down 1.6 percent.
 Traders dubbed the panic a SaaSpocalypse, describing sell-at-any-cost behavior as investors reassess AI as replacement rather than complement to existing software platforms.

-Anthropic released 11 open-source plugins spanning sales, finance, data analysis, marketing and customer support alongside the legal toolkit.
+Anthropic released 11 open-source plugins spanning sales, finance, data analysis, marketing and customer support alongside the legal toolkit, alongside initiatives like AI for software bug detection focused on software bug detection.
 The plugins transform Claude from conversational assistant into specialized domain expert capable of executing multi-step workflows across business functions.

 Industry analysts note the legal plugin consists primarily of structured prompts and workflow instructions rather than proprietary fine-tuned models, yet its release crystallizes investor fears around AI agents automating knowledge work previously requiring human specialists.